March 1, 2019

 Welcome and Entertainment – Friday Evening

-The opening general session will begin on Friday evening and will feature opening remarks and a featured speaker.
+The opening general session will begin on Friday evening and will feature opening remarks and the Ethnic Minority Affairs Committee Forum.
 Take advantage of the opportunity to network with conference attendees and CTA officers.

 Workshops of Interest – Saturday and Sunday

 The Conference Planning Committee has arranged four workshop time slots, three on Saturday and one on Sunday morning.
 These workshops will cover topics of special interest in promoting diversity, social justice, reducing racism, addressing women’s issues and training on how to withstand attacks on public education.
 In all, you will be able to choose from nearly 40 workshops.

 Keynote Address from Kalonji Saterfield – Saturday Lunch

 The Saturday lunch keynote speaker will be Kalonji Saterfield, Assistant Professor of Communication Studies at Santa Ana College.

 The CTA Human Rights Awards are presented annually to honor individuals who have distinguished themselves in the advancement and protection of the human and civil rights of CTA members and students.
 Semi-formal attire encouraged.

 CTA wants to help members realize their retirement dreams.
 This is a core union value and great way to engage local members.
 That’s why we are offering a one-day pre-conference to discuss what you need to know about your retirement plans.
 We’ll share with you some easy tools to help you choose the right type of savings for your retirement account.